mtx69/isaaccheatsheet/_posts/2013-05-20-list-of-boi-influences.markdown

 categories: isaac
 ---

-Supermeatboy was Team Meat's take on Mario but BOI seems to be a mashup of multiple influences:
+Supermeatboy was Team Meat's take on Mario but BOI is a mashup of multiple influences:

 - Zelda - map layout
 - Roguelikes - map generation, monster placement?